JuanjoFernandez/python-api-challenge/README.md

 ## **Overview**
 ______
-- This program is wrote in the Python Jupyter Notebook [WeatherPy.ipynb](WeatherPy.ipynb)
+- This program is wrote in the Python Jupyter Notebook [WeatherPy.ipynb](WeaherPy/WeatherPy.ipynb)
     - Libraries used:
         - CitiPy by [wingchen](https://pypi.org/project/citipy/#files)
         - Numpy, json, requests, pandas, time, matplotlib, scipy, os, IPython, datetime
 - The program runs requests to [OpenWeather](https://openweathermap.org/) API
-    - In order to run the program you will need to get an API key yourself and paste it into the [config.py](config.py) file
+    - In order to run the program you will need to get an API key yourself and paste it into the [config.py](WeatherPy/config.py) file
     - However, if you don't want to use your API key, skip to cell 5 of the jupyter notebook and follow the instructions, you will lose the random samples though

 ## **Application Breakdown**
 _________
+### *PyWeather*
 - Using CitiPy I build a city list to be able to do the requests to OpenWeather API
     - In order to create the list I use a nested for that scans longitude and latitude to find the nearest cities
     - The latitude and longitude searches are generated randomly